F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 #### Set up the new Nova engine
 The new Nova engine is a new Clion's engine that is faster and have more features.
 It is the engine that is used in Visual Studio Resharper C++ plugin.
 To enable it, go to `settings` -> `Advanced Settings` and under `Clion` check the `Use the ReSharper C++ language engine (Clion Nova)`.

+Apart from the new features, the Nova engine can prevent some false errors that are caused by the clangd engine used by the old Clion engine.

 #### Set up new surround with template
 In Clion, there are two types of surround with templates: `surrond with` and `surround with live template`.
 The first type use simple predefined templates and cannot be modified.
 However, the second type can be modified and new templates can be added.